Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Results

 \section{Results}

-Figure \ref{fig:primal_gap} shows that on all five datasets, combining Neural Diving and Neural Neighbourhood Selection (ND + NNS) significantly outperforms SCIP baselines on the test instances, in some cases substantially.
-On Google Production Packing, the final average primal gap is almost two orders of magnitude smaller, while on Neural Network Verification and Google Production Planning it is more than $10\times$ smaller.
+Figure \ref{fig:primal_gap} shows that on all five datasets, combining Neural Diving and Neural Neighbourhood Selection (ND + NNS) significantly outperforms SCIP on the test instances, in some cases substantially.
+On Production Packing, the final average primal gap is almost two orders of magnitude smaller, while on Neural Network Verification and Production Planning it is more than $10\times$ smaller.
 On all datasets except MIPLIB, the advantage of ND + NNS over SCIP is substantial even at smaller running times.

-ND + NNS outperforms Neural Diving as a standalone primal heuristic on all datasets, with $10-100\times$ smaller gap on Google Production Packing, Electric Grid Optimization, and Neural Network Verification.
+ND + NNS outperforms Neural Diving alone on all datasets, with $10-100\times$ smaller gap on Production Packing, Electric Grid Optimization, and Neural Network Verification.
 Neural Diving quickly reduces the average primal gap early on, but plateaus at larger running times.
 ND + NNS overcomes this limitation, reducing the average primal gap significantly with more running time.
 On MIPLIB, Neural Diving shows a better gap curve initially, before being overtaken by ND + NNS after about $10^3$ seconds.

 Combining Neural Diving with Random Neighbourbood Selection (ND + RNS) is a strong baseline on all datasets except Electric Grid Optimization.
 It is only slightly worse than ND + NNS on Neural Network Verification and MIPLIB.
-But on Google Production Planning, Google Production Packing, and Electric Grid Optimization, ND + NNS achieves a final average primal gap that is smaller by roughly $2.0\times$, $13.9\times$, and $37.8\times$, respectively.
+But on Production Planning, Production Packing, and Electric Grid Optimization, ND + NNS achieves a final average primal gap that is smaller by roughly $2.0\times$, $13.9\times$, and $37.8\times$, respectively.
 Note that ND + RNS is not better than Neural Diving alone on all datasets, but ND + NNS is.